Credit Scoring: Part 5 – Scorecard Development

 Weight of evidence (WOE) transformation

-The alternative, more favored, approach to dummy coding that substitutes each coarse class with a risk value, and in turn collapses the risk values into a single numeric variable.
+The alternative, more favoured, approach to dummy coding that substitutes each coarse class with a risk value, and in turn collapses the risk values into a single numeric variable.
 The numeric variable describes the relationship between an independent variable and a dependent variable.
-The WOE framework is well suited for logistic regression modeling as both are based on log-odds calculation.
-In addition, WOE transformation standardizes all independent variables, hence, the parameters in a subsequent logistic regression can be directly compared.
+The WOE framework is well suited for logistic regression modelling as both are based on log-odds calculation.
+In addition, WOE transformation standardises all independent variables, hence, the parameters in a subsequent logistic regression can be directly compared.
 The main drawback of this approach is in only considering the relative risk of each bin, without considering the proportion of accounts in each bin.
-The information value can be utilized instead to assess the relative contribution of each bin.
+The information value can be utilised instead to assess the relative contribution of each bin.

 Both dummy coding and WOE transformation give the similar results.
 The choice which one to use mainly depends on preferences of the data scientists.